 The Bodhisatta was once a human king and then a naga king in back-to-back lives.
-His father had abdicated the throne and lived as an ascetic in the royal park and the Bodhisatta visited him three times a day.
-Unable to develop his faculties because of this distraction, his father moved far away without telling anyone.
-Living alone in a leaf hut and eating foods from the forest, he finally achieved mystic meditation.
+His father had abdicated the throne and lived as an ascetic in the royal park, and the newly crowned Bodhisatta visited him three times a day.
+Unable to develop his mystic meditation because of the constant distraction, the father moved far away without telling anyone.
+And living alone in a leaf hut and eating foods from the forest, he finally mastered it.

-The Bodhisatta sought out his father, and eventually found him.
+Some time later, the Bodhisatta sought out his father, and eventually found him.
 When he arrived, his father was teaching dharma to a naga king and some of his subjects.
 The Bodhisatta was so taken by the nagas’ magnificence that he desired nothing more than rebirth in the naga world for his next life.
 After spending a few days with his father, he returned to the kingdom where he never strayed from moral law, faithfully observed the holy days, and built alms halls at each of the four city gates, becoming known throughout India for his generosity.
-And because he lived such a righteous life, his wish came true and he was reborn as a naga king.
+And because he lived such a righteous life, his wish came true, and he was reborn as a naga king.

-Over time the Bodhisatta grew bored with the naga realm’s grandeur and he wanted his next life to be as a human again.
-He tried to keep the holy-day precepts and live a moral life, but he was not very successful due to the temptations all around him.
-So, despite the dangers of being captured and killed, he began to spend the holy days in the human realm atop an anthill where he would not be distracted.
+Over time, the Bodhisatta grew bored with the naga realm’s grandeur, and he wanted his next life to be as a human again.
+He tried to keep the holy-day vows and live a moral life, but he was not very successful due to the myriad temptations always around him.
+So, despite the danger of being captured and killed, he began to spend the holy days in the human realm atop an anthill, where he would not be distracted.

-One day while the Bodhisatta was laying on his anthill, sixteen hunters from a nearby village saw him.
-As they approached to stab his massive body with stakes the Bodhisatta heard the footprints and opened his eyes, but wanting to remain firm in his righteousness, he did nothing to resist and refused to get angry.
-The hunters pulled his tail to stretch him out along the ground, pierced him with the stakes, shoved bamboo poles through his body, and dragged him off with ropes.
+One day, while the Bodhisatta was lying on his anthill, sixteen hunters from a nearby village saw him.
+The Bodhisatta heard them approaching and opened his eyes, but wanting to remain firm in his righteousness, he did nothing to resist and refused to get angry.
+The hunters pulled his tail to stretch his massive body out along the ground, pierced him with stakes, shoved bamboo poles through his body, and dragged him off with ropes.

-A wealthy landowner riding by in his carriage saw the hunters and their prey and gave them each a handful of gold coins, an ox, and fancy clothes for them to release the Bodhisatta.
+A wealthy landowner riding by in his carriage saw the hunters and their prey and paid them each a handful of gold coins, an ox, and fancy clothes to release the Bodhisatta.
 As a reward, the Bodhisatta invited his rescuer to come live in his heavenly palace with three hundred naga maidens to serve him.
-The landowner stayed for a year, but then returned to the human realm to be an ascetic in the Himalayas and lived there for a long time.
+The landowner stayed in the naga realm for a year, but then left to live as an ascetic in the Himalayas.

 In the Lifetime of the Buddha

-One time the Buddha praised some lay followers for observing the holy-day precepts and told them this story to show that doing so can bring great rewards.
+One time the Buddha praised some lay followers for observing the holy days and told them this story to show that doing so can bring great rewards.

-The king who became an ascetic, the king at the end of the story, and the landowner-cum-ascetic were earlier births of Maha Kassapa, Ananda, and Sariputta, three of the Buddha’s top disciples.
+The Bodhisatta’s father, the king at the end of the story, and the landowner were earlier births of Maha Kassapa, Ananda, and Sariputta, three of the Buddha’s top disciples.